Gaza War (2008–2009): Civilians as human shields

 The Israel-based Intelligence and Terrorism Information Center charged Hamas with methodically building its military infrastructure in the heart of population centers.
 According to the study, Hamas not only hides among the population, but has made a main component of its combat strategy "channeling" the army into the densely populated areas to fight.
 ITIC also alleged that Israeli Air Force videos showed terrorists using groups of children as cover to escape from combat areas and joining groups of children.

 Amnesty International's investigation of these claims found no evidence that Hamas or any other Palestinian militant group had 'directed the movement of civilians to shield military objectives from attacks.'
-It did find that Israeli soldiers had deployed Palestinian civilians and children to shield themselves.
+Rather, their investigation did find that Israeli soldiers had, on multiple occasions, forced Palestinian civilians, including children, to serve as human shields.
+Amnesty International made multiple requests for Israeli authorities to provide information to substantiate their allegations about the use of Gaza’s civilians by Hamas, but received no response.

-After Israeli forces fired shells near a UN school in Gaza killing around 30 people, Israel's military said the shelling was in response to mortar fire from within the school and asserted that Hamas were using civilians as cover.
+On 6 January 2009, Israeli forces fired shells near a UN school in the Jebaliya refugee camp in Northern Gaza, killing at least 30 people.
+At the time, the school was sheltering hundreds of Palestinians who had been displaced by the conflict.
+Israel's military said the shelling was in response to mortar fire from within the school and asserted that Hamas were using civilians as cover.
 They stated that the dead near the school included Hamas members of a rocket launching cell.
-Two residents of the area confirmed that a group of militants were firing mortar shells from near the school and identified two of the victims as Hamas militants.
+Two residents of the area told reporters that they had seen a group of about four militants firing mortar shells from a street near the school and confirmed that two of them who had been killed in the bombing were known to be low-level Hamas militants.

-Human Rights Watch recounted an incident in Rafah that occurred on January December 29.
-Palestinian fighters had fired on Israeli helicopters flying over the Rafah refugee camp, but the neighbors told them to stop as that could put civilians at risk.
-The fighters initially refused, but did eventually leave after a Hamas commander told them to do so.
-Two hours after the fighters had left, Israeli helicopters returned and fired two missiles, killing 3 children of the al-Absi family, and wounding two children and their mother.